Sanpete County, Utah

 - 2016: Sanpete County celebrates its 150th anniversary with various events and activities

-This timeline provides a concise overview of the key events in the history of Sanpete County, Utah.
+This timeline provides a condensed summary of the historical journey of Sanpete County, Utah.